 Full Application Review:

 The Internal Mentoring and Advisory Committee (IMAC) will review all applications, using the NIH review criteria (Significance, Investigator(s), Innovation, Approach, Environment), modified as appropriate for this Pilot Grant Program.
 Three reviewers will provide critiques on each application.
-The Overall Score will also include considerations, including topic foci; relevance to the RDAR Center mission; inclusion of other IDeA institutions and COBRE facilities; and the potential for impacting addiction and related harms.
+The Overall Score will also include considerations, including topic foci; relevance to the RDAR Center mission; inclusion of other IDeA institutions and COBRE facilities; the potential for impacting addiction and related harms; and broader impacts.
 The IMAC will suggest ranking to the RDAR Center Leadership Team.
 The Leadership Team will make recommendations for funding, which will be forwarded to the External Advisory Committee (EAC) for final approval.
 IMAC members cannot review applications from their departments or receive pilot grants.
-Finalists will be notified by December 1st and will be required to obtain all regulatory approvals prior to EAC review.
+Finalists will be notified by December 1st and, if applicable, will be required to obtain all regulatory approvals prior to EAC review.

 Special Considerations, Institutional Approvals, and Reporting